CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block NET.2.1 WLAN operation.md

 * Triggering of actions in case of a suspected security incident
 * Adjustment of alarm trigger thresholds to a changed Wi-Fi usage,
 * Logging and their meaningful preparation for the evaluation and
-* Send log data to a central logging system for downstream evaluation.In the case of WLAN configuration management, the central administration of security settings and the provision of secure installation and management channels are of crucial importance with regard to the security of an installation.
+* Send log data to a central logging system for downstream evaluation.
+In the case of WLAN configuration management, the central administration of security settings and the provision of secure installation and management channels are of crucial importance with regard to the security of an installation.
 From a security point of view, it is also strongly recommended that WLAN management systems help to monitor the air interface and interpret the measurement results and functions gained from it.
 These measurements and features include Rogue Access Point Detection, Wireless Intrusion Detection System (WIDS) and Wireless Intrusion Prevention System (WIPS).
 The two following tables name the minimum parameters for the detection of tampering and attacks for the three fictional scenarios.

 Table 6: Detection of manipulations and attacks by a WIDS on the infrastructure